yuqiww/bayarea_urbansim/input_data.md

 ---

-# Base Year GeoDatabase
+## Base Year GeoDatabase
 The basemap is a geodatabase containing the region's parcels, buildings, households, and jobs in the baseyear (2015 for PBA50).
 It is built in two major stages:
 1. The assembly and cleaning of raw dataset.
 This is done through manual data cleaning in excel and python scripts in ArcGIS Pro and is described at https://github.com/BayAreaMetro/petrale/edit/master/basemap/basemap_assembly_steps.md
-2. Imputation of missing data to conform to regional totals.
-This is done through python scripts integrated into Bay Area UrbanSim and is described here.
+2. Imputation of missing data to fill missing values and conform to regional totals.
+This is done by running BAUS in preprocessing mode.

+### Preprocessing
+BAUS's [preprocessing](https://github.com/BayAreaMetro/bayarea_urbansim/blob/master/baus/preprocessing.py) steps take raw input data and ready it for use in forecasting.
+This step only needs to be run once on a given instance of the base year data until something is changed.

-### Table Modifications
+* Table Modifications
 The input tables are transformed in the process below into new versions with "preproc" appended to the names:
 * parcels.csv becomes parcels_
 * buildings